About Pension Register Foundation

-Purpose of the Privacy Statement
+Purpose of the privacy statement

-- The purpose(s) for which we process your data;
+- From whom we process data;

-- The grounds for processing your data;
+- What is the basis for processing your data;

-- The types of data we process in relation to you;
+- What data we process from you;

-- With whom we share your data;
+- With whom do we share your data?

-- How long your data is retained;
+- How long your data will be kept;

 - How we protect your personal data;

-- Who supervises the processing of your personal data.
+- Who supervises the processing of your personal data;

-We process the following data:
+We process the following data from you:

 - Date of birth;

-- Pension data;
+- Pension details.

-Personal data processed in the reference index
+Personal data processed in the referral index

 Personal data processed in technical logs

-- Time at which you visited the Website
+- Time you visited the website;

-- Pages you visited on the Website
+- Pages you visited on the website;

-- The type of browser you are using
+- The type of browser you are using;

-- The type of operating system you are using
+- The type of operating system you are using.

 5. With whom do we share your data?